Chard with Pinto Beans

 - 15-to 16-ounce can pinto beans, drained and rinsed

-Heat the oil in a large skillet.
+Heat the oil in a large skillet or stir-fry pan.
 Add the garlic and sauté over low heat until it just begins to turn golden.
 Add the scallions and sauté just until they soften a bit.
-Stir in the greens, beans and seasonings.
-Cook, covered, over low heat for 5 minutes, or just until everything is well heated through.